pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     - `tei` ([TEI Simple])
     - `xwiki` ([XWiki markup])
     - `zimwiki` ([ZimWiki markup])
-    - the path of a custom Lua writer, see [Custom writers] below
+    - the path of a custom Lua writer, see [Custom readers and writers] below
     :::

     Note that `odt`, `docx`, `epub`, and `pdf` output will not be directed